The64thGamer/cheeseepedia/content/8lt5hfwlddzw1vyb/content.md

 ## Trivia:

-- 'Friendship Never Ends' and 'Dare to Be You' are originally from {{< wiki-link "The Chuck E. Cheese Show" >}}
+- 'Friendship Never Ends' and 'Dare to Be You' are originally from [The Chuck E. Cheese Show]